wurthless-elektroniks/smc360/docs/usb.md

 This is likely a variant on the standard USB wake-from-standby procedure (read the USB specs), but that has to be confirmed...

+Monitoring this with a multimeter and a scope: the D+ pin will be pulled to about 3 volts when a device is plugged in.
+When you press the guide button, there is a short pulse on D-.

 ## Port mappings

 | Port     | Fat name  | Fat location   | Trinity name  | Trinity location | Corona name   | Corona location  |